top of page

 Benign Paroxysmal Positional Vertigo (BPPV)

-If you experience brief episodes of spinning vertigo that are triggered by changes in head position — such as looking up or down, bending forward, or rolling over in bed — you may have BPPV.
-The spinning sensation typically lasts between 5 and 15 seconds.
+If you experience brief episodes of spinning vertigo that are triggered by changes in head position, such as looking up or down, bending forward, or rolling over in bed, you may have BPPV.
+These episodes often appear suddenly and can feel quite intense, even though they are short.
+The spinning sensation typically lasts 2-30 seconds and usually no more than 2 minutes.

 What Is BPPV?

 BPPV stands for Benign Paroxysmal Positional Vertigo.
-It refers to vertigo that occurs suddenly when you change position.
-If the spinning sensation is constant, it is unlikely to be BPPV and another cause should be considered, such as inflammation of the inner ear.
-The term benign means that the condition is not dangerous, although the symptoms can be very unpleasant and anxiety‑provoking.
+It describes vertigo that occurs suddenly when you change the position of your head.
+Although the sensation can be alarming, it is a common and well-understood condition.
+If the spinning sensation is constant instead of being brief and triggered by movement, it is unlikely to be BPPV.
+In these cases, we must consider other causes such as inflammation of the inner ear.
+The term benign means that the condition is not dangerous, even though the symptoms can be very unpleasant and sometimes anxiety-provoking.

 What Happens in the Inner Ear?

 Inside the inner ear is the vestibular labyrinth, which contains three semicircular canals filled with fluid.
-These canals detect rotational head movements.
-When you move your head, the fluid moves and stimulates sensory hair cells, sending signals to the brain.
+These canals detect rotational movements of the head and play an important role in maintaining balance and stable vision.
+When you move your head, the fluid inside these canals shifts and stimulates tiny sensory hair cells.
+These cells send signals to the brain, helping it understand how your head and body are moving in space.

-When the crystals move freely, this is called canalithiasis and symptoms usually last a few seconds.
-When the crystals adhere to the sensory structure, it is called cupulolithiasis and symptoms may last longer.
+When the crystals move freely, this is called canalithiasis and symptoms usually last only a few seconds.
+When the crystals attach to the sensory structure, it is called cupulolithiasis and symptoms may last longer.

 Treatment for BPPV

-BPPV is treated with specific repositioning manoeuvres.
+BPPV is treated with specific repositioning manoeuvres that aim to move the crystals back to their normal location.
 During your first session, I assess whether BPPV is present and determine which canal is involved.
-I then perform the appropriate manoeuvre to guide the crystals back to where they belong.
-Many patients feel significant relief immediately.

-A follow‑up session is used to confirm that the treatment was successful.
-Sometimes the manoeuvre needs to be repeated, or additional treatment is required if other factors contribute to ongoing dizziness.
+A follow-up session helps confirm that the treatment was successful.
+Sometimes the manoeuvre needs to be repeated, or additional treatment may be recommended if other factors contribute to ongoing dizziness.

-With an accurate diagnosis and appropriate vestibular physiotherapy, most causes of dizziness and vertigo can be effectively treated, allowing you to regain balance, confidence, and quality of life.
+With an accurate diagnosis and appropriate vestibular physiotherapy, most causes of dizziness and vertigo can be effectively treated.
+The goal is to help you regain balance, confidence, and quality of life so that you can return to your normal activities.

 Balance